TheVladdestVlad/TheVladdestVlad.github.io/_posts/HTB/2020-05-07-Bankrobber.md

 ![User_flag](/assets/images/HTB/Bankrobber/User_flag.jpg)

 ## Further enumeration on the Host
-Looking through the file ssytem, I find an interesting .exe file in the root of the C:\ drive
+Looking through the file ssytem, I find an interesting .exe file in the root of the C:\ drive.
 ![dirC](/assets/images/HTB/Bankrobber/dirC.jpg)

 It looks like it is a currently running processes.
 ![processes](/assets/images/HTB/Bankrobber/processes.jpg)

-And it's most likely the process that's listening internally on port 910
+And it's most likely the process that's listening internally on port 910.
 ![netstat](/assets/images/HTB/Bankrobber/netstat.jpg)

 ## Connecting to the bankv2 service